-LOIs are submitted by the partner organization investigator and will be reviewed by a panel convened by the CSO.
-The review panel will include some or all of the following: the CSO, the CDO, relevant IRP and science area leaders, subject matter experts, the chief operation officer (COO) if facility space is needed, and the EMSL director.
+LOIs are submitted by either the partner organization or EMSL PI.
+They are reviewed by a panel convened by the CSO.
+The review panel will include some or all of the following: the CSO, the CDO, relevant IRPLs and SALs, subject matter experts, the COO if facility space is needed, and the EMSL director.
 Review criteria for LOIs will generally follow those used for the EMSL Intramural Program, to include strategic alignment, user/scientific impact and need, and resource and time requirements.
 Interaction, deliberation, and refinement of concepts with the review panel and/or EMSL staff should be expected during the LOI review process.
-Upon review and approval, the CSO or delegate will contact the scientific partner investigator and request a full proposal, provide review comments, and if necessary, provide additional guidance to proposers.
+Upon review and approval, the CSO or delegate will contact the scientific partner investigators and request a full proposal, provide review comments, and if necessary, provide additional guidance to proposers.